Minagera/CyberPatriot/CyberPatriot/Curriculum/Week1/README.md

 - Quiz handouts or online quiz system

 ## Instructor Notes
-- Gauge team's existing Windows knowledge at the beginning
-- Adjust pace based on team's familiarity with Windows
-- Allow extra time for VM setup if needed
-- Focus on fundamentals rather than advanced techniques
+- Many cadets may be new to Windows security - focus on fundamentals
+- Demonstrate each security tool live if possible
+- Encourage documentation of all changes made during exercises
-- Highlight specific areas frequently tested in competition
+- Highlight the importance of reading the README and scenario instructions in competition
-- Have backup exercises ready for teams that finish early
+- Be ready to troubleshoot VM issues and answer basic Windows questions